 To do this, toggle the Disable on SMS switch on (indicated in green.)
 In the example below, this question is enabled for both the web and text survey.

-*PLEASE NOTE: You can edit the text question prompt to be different than the live site question by clicking Edit Prompt, however, you should never change the wording to ask a completely different question.
+*PLEASE NOTE: While you can edit the text question prompt to be different than the live site question by clicking Edit Prompt, you should never change the wording to ask a completely different question.
 You cannot create any new questions on the Text tab.
 All questions must be created on the Page & Survey tab first, then enabled/disabled on the Text tab depending on your survey needs.